Diffusion Action Segmentation: Experiments

 \textbf{Effect of Conditioning Features.} For the condition of generation, the input video features $F$ and the features from different layers of the encoder $h_\phi$ are explored as in Table~\ref{table:ablation-feature}.
 The performance drops remarkably when using the input feature $F$ as the condition, suggesting the necessity of an encoder.
 On the other hand, the performance is not sensitive to which encoder layer the features are extracted from.

 \textbf{Effect of the Backbone.} The choices of the encoder and decoder in \textit{DiffAct} are flexible.
 Therefore, we change our backbone to MS-TCN~\cite{2019_CVPR_Farha} to show such flexibility.
 In detail, a single-stage TCN is directly used as the encoder and is modified with the step embedding to be the decoder.
-The results are compared to recent methods with MS-TCN backbones in Table~\ref{table:mstcn}, which show the excellence of our method.
+Table~\ref{table:mstcn} compares our results to recent methods with MS-TCN backbones, which show the superiority of our method.